prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 <img src={CheckpointSyncPresent} />

-Note that currently, Prysm's implementation syncs forward-only.
-The process of retrieving historical blocks before the starting block is called "backfilling", and will be supported in a future Prysm release.
-Backfilling isn't required to run a validator - it's only required if you want to run an archive node, serve peer node requests, or query chain history through your local beacon node.
+The process of retrieving historical blocks before the starting block is called "backfilling", and will be supported in a future Prysm release. **Backfilling isn't required to run a validator** - it's only required if you want to run an archive node, serve peer node requests for historical blocks, or query chain history through your local beacon node's Beacon API.

 ## Frequently asked questions